OwenTrokeBillard/vf2/README.md

 and [induced subgraph isomorphisms](https://en.wikipedia.org/wiki/Induced_subgraph_isomorphism_problem).
 Graphs can be directed or undirected.

-# Features

-- [x] Enumerate graph isomorphisms
-- [x] Enumerate subgraph isomorphisms
-- [x] Enumerate induced subgraph isomorphisms
-- [x] Support directed graphs
-- [x] Support undirected graphs
-- [x] Support disconnected graphs
-- [x] Support node labels
-- [x] Support edge labels
-- [x] Graph trait

 # Motivation

 Subgraph matching is the task of finding instances of a query graph within a larger data graph.
-It is useful when searching for patterns in a graph structure, such as relationships within a social network.
+It is useful when searching for patterns in a graph structure, such as searching a graph database.
 It is a fundamental problem in graph theory with applications in pattern recognition, databases, security, and biochemistry.

+An illustrative example is finding relationships in social networks.
+Consider a network like LinkedIn where each node is a person, and each edge represents a connection.
+You are tasked with finding cases where five software developers and a doctor all know each other.
+You can make a query graph with developers and a doctor, and search for instances of that query in the larger network.

 # What is a subgraph isomorphism?